- About Our Department

 Dr. Reardon has received Missouri S&T eFellows grants for course redesign using educational technology and online delivery methods.
 He is also the recipient of a Faculty Achievement Award in 2010 and a Faculty Teaching Award in 2012.

-This fall, in sponsorship with the S&T C.L.
-Wilson Library, Dr. Reardon and Jossalyn Larson will launch S&T Peer to Peer, a student peer-reviewed and edited journal of Missouri S&T scholarly undergraduate research.
+In sponsorship with the S&T C.L.
+Wilson Library, Dr. Reardon and Jossalyn Larson started S&T Peer to Peer, a student peer-reviewed and edited journal of Missouri S&T scholarly undergraduate research.
 Research papers from every discipline at S&T will be selected by blind student review from among the best submissions in English 1160: Writing and Research course sections.